First Amendment to the United States Constitution

 See also

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "First Amendment to the United States Constitution" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "First Amendment to the United States Constitution" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools